New log-in options

 The Scott site will not post to your facebook wall, contact any of your friends, provide your information to any 3rd party.
 We have implemented it strictly to protect your privacy yet share the information with other members of the family.
 The site admin can see everone who has logged in with Facebook, and can block any unknown person from accessing the site.

 If you have any questions or concerns about this, please contact me.

 - Written by Barbara Ann Scott

-John Scott married Agnes Mills and one of their children a son Joseph (who later became a Sea Captain sailing the seas in great schooners).
-Joseph through his many travels as a Sea Captain met and married a lady from Ireland her name - Ann Dupong .
+Our branch of the Scott Clan comes from John Scott who married Agnes Mills.
+We are descended from their son, Joseph.
+Joseph became a Sea Captain sailing the seas in great schooners.
+Through his many travels as a Sea Captain, he met and married Ann Dupong who hailed from Ireland.

 One son of Joseph and Ann, Hugh Dupong Scott met and married Elizabeth Logan on June 8 1899 in Scotland.
 Hugh came to Canada in 1914 to build ships for the Canadian Government in the First World War.
 His wife and family emigrated to Canada at the close of the war in 1918.